andrew/ultimate-awesome/README.md

 - [frontend-design-resources](https://github.com/megh-bari/frontend-design-resources) - All-in-one resource kit for frontend devs & designer.
 - [awesome-vla-study](https://github.com/milkclouds/awesome-vla-study) - A structured reading list on Vision-Language-Action (VLA) models — from diffusion/flow matching foundations through state-of-the-art robot foundation model architectures to data scaling, RL fine-tuning, and world models.
 Papers in reading order.
 - [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.
+- [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-opendirectories](https://github.com/Devaro3/awesome-opendirectories) - Websites for data hoarders - grouped by category.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
-- [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [awesome-persian-youtubers](https://github.com/SamaneYaghoubi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
 - [awesome-object-SLAM](https://github.com/520xyxyzq/awesome-object-SLAM) - A curated list of Object SLAM papers and resources.
 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
+- [voiceai](https://github.com/mahimairaja/voiceai) - Set of 📝 with 🔗 to help those building Voice AI agents 🎙️🤖.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-alice](https://github.com/sameoldmadness/awesome-alice) - Библиотеки и ресурсы для Яндекс.Диалогов.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.